-In the past, if you mentioned that you were vegan or vegetarian, you were told you were following a trend or going through a phase.
+In the past, if you mentioned that you were vegan or vegetarian, you may have been told you were following a trend or going through a phase.
 But these days there are more and more people converting to a meatless or completely plant-based diet for many different reasons.

 The majority of cruise lines have an overwhelming amount of options for meat-eaters onboard with some even having meat themed restaurants so finding something that doesn’t contain meat on the menu has proved to be difficult.